NewsLocal News

 "What it's going to make is the property values decline," said Heather Vest, a local real estate agent.
 "The noise, pollution, sound pollution, water pollution - it's just a variety of things.
 I mean, it's easier for your taxes to go down, but that's assuming you don't mind that your property value going down also."

-City Manager Mike Carter told 2 News any environmental impact would follow regulations, if approved.
+City Manager Mike Carter told 2 News that any environmental impact would comply with regulations if approved.

 "Ultimately, when the city processes any water or wastewater (impact), those all have to meet that," Carter said.
 "And I think some people are confused by that."